adammj/ecg-sleep-staging/README.md

 ### Benchmark dataset folder:

+- `benchmark_v1.0.xlsx` contains the listing for the train, validation, and testing sets
+  - This is the dataset from the paper [1]
-- `main_sets.xlsx` contains the listing for the train, validation, and testing sets
+- `benchmark_v1.1.xlsx` contains the listing for the train, validation, and testing sets
+  - This is an minor revision to the dataset [2]
 - `heldout_set.xlsx` contains the listing for the held-out study

 ---